GATO: GPU-Accelerated and Batched Trajectory Optimization for Scalable Edge Model Predictive Control: Background

 \subsection{Direct Trajectory Optimization}

 Trajectory optimization~\cite{betts2010practical} solves an (often) nonlinear optimization problem to compute a robot's path through an environment as a series of states $X\myeq \{x_0,\dotsi,x_N\}$ and controls $U\myeq \{u_0,\dotsi,u_{N-1}\}$ for $x$ $\in \mathbb{R}^n$ and $u$ $\in \mathbb{R}^m$.
-These problems model the robot as a discrete-time dynamical system, $x_{k+1} = f(x_k,u_k,h)$, for a timestep $h$, and minimize an additive cost function, $J(X,U)$.
-Recent work has shown that direct methods, which explicitly represent the states, controls, dynamics, and any additional constraints, lead to moderately-large nonlinear programs with structured sparsity patterns~\cite{nocedal1999numerical}.
+These problems model the robot as a discrete-time dynamical system, $x_{k+1} = f(x_k,u_k,h)$, with initial condition $x_0 = x_s$ and timestep $h$, and minimize an additive cost function, $J(X,U)$.
+Recent work has shown that direct methods, which explicitly represent the states, controls, dynamics, and any additional constraints, lead to moderately large nonlinear programs with structured sparsity patterns~\cite{nocedal1999numerical}.
 These approaches can be greatly accelerated on the GPU, especially as the size of the problem increases~\cite{adabag2024mpcgpu}.
 Direct methods follow a three-step process which is repeated until convergence~\cite{nocedal1999numerical,wachter2006implementation,gill2005snopt}:

-\emph{Step 1:} Compute a second-order Taylor expansion of the problem along a nominal trajectory, forming the following quadratic program (where $e_k = f(x_k,u_k,h) - x_{k+1}$):
+\emph{Step 1:} Form the following quadratic program via a second-order Taylor expansion of the problem along a nominal trajectory, where $Q$, $R$ and $q$, $r$ are the Hessians and gradients of $J$, and $A$ and $B$ are the gradients of $f$, with respect to $x$ and $u$, and $e_k = f(x_k,u_k,h) - x_{k+1}$:

 \emph{Step 2:} Compute $\delta X^*, \delta U^*$ by solving the KKT system: { } where $\delta z_k = ^T$, $\delta z_N = \delta x_N$,

 \emph{Step 3:} Apply the update step, $\delta X^*, \delta U^*$, while ensuring descent on the original nonlinear problem through the use of a merit-function and a line-search~\cite{nocedal1999numerical}.